rishab-sharma183/syntaxv6.1hackathon/README.md

 - It gives the real-time weather including whether it is daytime or nighttime.
 - It automatically gets your location securely.
 - You are able to select any other city you want to see the weather of.
+- The dropdown menu has a "search bar" function, if you click the dropdown menu you can type in the city you want to enter and it will give you options

 ### What we couldn't accomplish